Hedgewitch Blog Tour: An Interview with Skye McKenna

 We speak to the talented author of Hedgewitch about her enchanting debut

-If you follow Picture Book Snob on social media or are familiar with our sister blog, Paperback Snob, you will have noticed how excited I have been about Hedgewitch by Skye McKenna (age 9+).
+If you follow Picture Book Snob on social media you will have noticed how excited I have been about Hedgewitch by Skye McKenna (age 9+).
 One of the most enjoyable reading experiences of my entire life, this is the first in a five-book series (reviewed here).
 With echoes of Diana Wynne Jones and Alan Garner, Hedgewitch feels like a future classic.
 It was wonderful to have the opportunity to interview the author of Hedgewitch as part of the blog tour celebrating this book's release.
 Skye McKenna tells us all about the inspiration behind her masterpiece, shares her own childhood reading favourites and hints at what we can expect from the next instalment, Woodwitch.

 When did you first get the idea for this book and how long did it take you to write it?
 Did it go through many revisions?